bandzcash/bandz-js/README.md

 ### formatReserves

-Returns formatted summary of each AAVE reserve asset
+Returns formatted summary of each BANDZ reserve asset

 Note: liquidityRate = deposit rate in the return object